5 from 5 votes

 Why You’ll Love this Recipe

-Cooked or raw: This method works whether you are using raw frozen sausage or previously cooked frozen sausage.
+• No guesswork: My method works perfectly whether you are using raw frozen sausage or previously cooked frozen sausage, no adjustments needed!

 6 frozen saiusages in a plastic container on a pale blue background and labelled.